+• Take-home handout

-- Take-home handout - 3.
-Download or stream Recycling Simplified Student Video | Grades PreK-2 and the presentation slides for this lesson, and set up technology to show them to students.
+- Worksheet - 3.
+Download or stream Recycling Simplified Student Video | Grades 6-8 and the presentation slides for this lesson, and set up technology to show them to students.

 The slides provide age-appropriate images and text to reinforce key content in the lesson.
-You can extract them from the PDF to show on-screen or print and distribute them as you see fit.